jbat100/sonosthesia-unity-packages/packages/com.sonosthesia.arpeggiator/README.md

-Channel arpeggiator for the sonosthesia project
+Channel arpeggiator for the sonosthesia project.
+This package generalizes the concept of a MIDI note arpeggiator to any data type.
+An arpeggiator is itself a channel which takes a channel as input and generates modulated delayed copies of each input stream.